top of page

 Step 3: Determine Direct Costs

-Next, ascertain the total direct costs associated with your construction projects.
-Direct costs encompass expenses directly attributable to specific projects, such as labor, materials, subcontractor fees, and equipment rentals.
+Next, ascertain the total direct costs, also referred to as direct expenses, associated with your construction projects.
+Direct costs (or direct expenses) encompass expenses directly attributable to specific projects, such as labor, materials, subcontractor fees, and equipment rentals.

 Step 4: Compute the Overhead Rate